akhmetov4/visable/README.md

-# Coding task at Visable

-## Build a frontend for the NASA TechPort API
+# Build a frontend for the NASA TechPort API

 The NASA TechPort API (https://techport.nasa.gov/help/articles/api) exposes project data of NASA related projects.
 Your task is to build an appealing frontend for browsing through these projects.